The factors affecting the sag in an overhead line.

 Sag and tension are influenced by the loading circumstances and temperature changes.
 Tension increases and sag diminishes as the temperature drops.

-What is sag in Overhead lines?
+What is sag in overhead lines?

 Sag is the term used to describe the difference in level between the lowest point on the conductor and the points of the conductor supports.